rogerbinns/apsw/doc/textsearch.rst

   * - :class:`StopWordsTokenizer`
     - Wrapper that removes tokens from the token stream that occur too often to be useful, such as ``the`` in English text
+  * - :class:`TransformTokenizer
+    - Wrapper to transform tokens, such as when stemming.
   * - :class:`NGramTokenTokenizer`
     - Wrapper that Generates ngrams from the token stream, where you can specify the sizes and unicode categories.
 Useful for doing autocomplete as you type.